 - Italian Rainbow Cookies, these cookies have become a favorite of mine.

 - Double Chocolate Peppermint Cookies, so decadent and so delish.

-- Pecan Sandies, classic and a family favorite.
+- Pecan Sandies a classic cookie recipe and a family favorite.

 - Crispy Gingersnap Cookies, another tasty classic.

-- Peanut Butter Blossom Cookies, a fun cookie loaded with peanut butter flavor.
+- Peanut Butter Blossom Cookies, is a fun cookie loaded with peanut butter flavor.

 Fruitcake Cookies Recipe

-- In a bowl, mix together the flour, salt, baking soda, cinnamon, nutmeg, set aside.
+- In a small mixing bowl, stir together the flour, salt, baking soda, cinnamon, nutmeg, set aside.

-- In a larger bowl using a hand mixer, mix together the brown sugar, white sugar, and butter until well combined, about 1-2 minutes.
+- In a large mixing bowl using a hand mixer, mix together the brown sugar, white sugar, and butter until well combined, about 1-2 minutes.

-- Once the sugar mixture is well blended, add in the seasoned flour mixture, egg, and vanilla together until blended well, about 1 minute.
+- Once the sugar mixture is well blended, add in the flour mixture, egg, and vanilla.
+Mix together until blended well, about 1 minute.

-- Fold the fruitcake mix into the dough.
+- Gently fold the fruitcake mix into the dough.

 - Bake in the oven for about 10-12 minutes until golden brown.

-- Once the time is done, allow the cookies to cool a tad before transferring to a cooling rack.
+- Once the time is done, allow the cookies to cool a bit before transferring to a cooling rack.

 I was very pleased with how the cookies turned out!
 One tip I learned was that if you scoop and freeze the raw cookie dough, let it thaw on the counter for an hour before baking in the oven.
 Hoping to make these again next year! 🙂

 That is a great tip, thank you.
 Glad you love the cookies